CptConstantine/RoleByPost/README.md

 - **Dice Rolling**
   - Supports standard dice notation (e.g., `2d6+3`) and Fate/Fudge dice (`4df+1`).
+  - System-specific UI for modifying rolls with skills and attributes.

 - **Reminders**
   - GMs can remind specific users or roles to post, with a custom message and delay (e.g., "in 2d" or "in 12h").